patrickpr/trapdirector/docs/01-install.md

 Better with
 ---------------

-* Director : to set up services, templates (not implement right now).
+* Director : to set up services, templates (only one template for now).

 Install files